Top 10 Wine Regions In Europe By Train

 1. Porto and the Douro Valley, Portugal

-Fortified wines around the world have mistakenly become known as “Port”.
-Because, like with Champagne, there is only one place to get the real deal.
-The grapes used to produce these typically sweet red wines, are cultivated along northern Portugal’s Douro River.
+The grapes used to produce Port, a type of typically sweet red wine, are cultivated along northern Portugal’s Douro River.
 Travel on the railway line along the Douro, from Porto to Pocinho, for a spectacular and scenic journey through the wine country.
 The city of Porto is the place where much of the tipple is fermented.
 Take a direct train to São Bento station in the city center and head over to Gaia.
 Here you will find the cellars that store and age Port.
-You can get tours and tastings in most of these cellars!
+You can get tours and tastings (provided you are over the legal drinking age) in most of these cellars!

 2. Bordeaux, France

 Bordeaux, in the southwest of France, is one of the largest wine regions in Europe.
 Bordelais have been fermenting grapes into elegant blends since the eighth century.
-To get a feel for the region, head to the town of Saint-Émilion.
-This town is easily accessible by regional rail from Bordeaux city and offers historical attractions beyond vineyard tours and wine tastings.
+To get a feel for the region, head to the town of Saint-Émilion, easily accessible by regional rail from Bordeaux city.

 3. Piedmont, Italy

-Piedmont, called Piemonte in Italian, is a wine-growing region in the northwest of the country.
-The big boys Barolo and Barbaresco largely dominate this region.
-Nebbiolo grapes are king here.
-You will find wines that are characterized by deep tannins and great longevity.
-Other wines you may want to try or buy in Piedmont are Barbera d’Asti, Barbera del Monferrato and Asti Spumante.
-Asti and Alba are the two main cities in this notable wine region.
-You can easily reach them by regional train (which require no fee or reservation) from Turin.
+Piedmont, called Piemonte in Italian, is a wine-growing region in the northwest of Italy, known for growing Nebbiolo grapes.
+Wines in this region are characterized by deep tannins and great longevity.
+Travellers, if over the legal drinking age, can try wines such as Barbera d’Asti, Barbera del Monferrato and Asti Spumante while in Piedmont.
+Asti and Alba, two main cities in this region, can easily be reached by regional train (no reservation required) from Turin.

 4. Champagne, France

-Champagne is one of the most famous wine regions in Europe.
-This region is easily accessible by rail on a day trip from Paris.
-You could also spend the night here and do some tastings and tours in Reims.
-Some wineries let you venture into wine cellars that were dug below the city centuries ago.
-For a small-town Champagne experience, get off the train early at Épernay.
-You will quickly see why this city is the historic heart of champagne production!
-Take the high-speed TGV train from Paris to Reims, and you will be drinking champagne within the hour.
-Alternatively, you can travel by regional train, which will take about 2 hours and allows you to get off wherever you like.
+Champagne is one of the most famous wine regions in Europe, easily accessible by rail on a day trip from Paris.
+Travellers can also spend a few nights (or longer) in Reims, where some wineries allow visitors to venture into wine cellars that were dug below the city centuries ago.
+For a small-town Champagne experience, make a stop at Épernay, the historic heart of champagne production!

 5. Mosel, Germany

-Germany ranks fifth in wine regions in Europe and the country has an efficient rail network to get you there.
-Head to Mosel to taste some outstanding German wine.
-While most people associate Germany with beer, wine production here has generated some highly sought-after bottles.
+While many people associate Germany with its famous beer, wine production in the Mosel region has generated some highly sought-after bottles.
 The riverside train ride between Cochem and Koblenz is quite scenic, and both of these locations make excellent bases for exploring the Mosel wine region.

 6. La Rioja, Spain

-La Rioja is a small region in northern Spain that has grown famous due to Tempranillo, Spain’s noble grape.
-The strong and full-bodied wines gain their characters from the long time they spend aging in oak barrels.
-The best way to sample La Rioja wines is on a night-long tapas and wine crawl through the regional capital of Logroño.
+La Rioja is a small region in northern Spain famous for growing Tempranillo, Spain’s noble grape.
+The region's strong and full-bodied wines gain their character from the lengthy time they spend aging in oak barrels.
 Visit La Rioja by long-distance train, but remember that nearly all of them, including AVE and Alvia, require a reservation.
 Keep an eye out for the reservation-free Intercity trains when planning your trip.

 7. Tokaj-Hegyalja, Hungary

-Hungary is an underappreciated wine country, but well-developed with more than a thousand years of wine making experience.
-There are 22 wine regions in the country.
-Most noteworthy is the wine region of Tokaj-Hegyalja, which is also a World Heritage Site.
-An excellent place to start your exploration here is in the foothills of the Zemplén Mountains, in Tokaj.
-This town is famous for its full-bodied sweet dessert wine, Tokaji Aszú.
-If you want to sip this wine in the place it is made, you can get take a train from Budapest to Tokaj in 4 hours.
+Did you know that Hungary boasts 22 wine regions?
+Most noteworthy is Tokaj-Hegyalja, also a World Heritage Site.
+An excellent place to start your exploration is in the foothills of the Zemplén Mountains, in Tokaj.
+This town, accessible by train from Budapest, is famous for its full-bodied sweet dessert wine, Tokaji Aszú.

 8. Tuscany, Italy